Explainer

 Bank transaction descriptions are notoriously inconsistent.
 Your electric utility might appear as "AMEREN IL ELCTRC" in one transaction and "AMEREN ILLINOIS" in another.
 Your gym membership might post as "ABC FITNESS CENTER" or "ABC FIT CTR" or just "ABC FIT."
 ACH debits, bank transfers, and direct deposits often have generic or cryptic descriptions that don't map to any recognizable merchant name at all.
 This messiness is a fundamental feature of bank feeds — it's how banks encode transaction information, and it varies by institution, payment method, and transaction type.

 How much merchant data Centinel has for a given event depends on how the event was created.
-Events that were identified through Centinel's recurring transaction detection during onboarding — where the system analyzes your recent bank history, identifies patterns, and you confirm them — come pre-populated with merchant data from the transactions that were used to detect the pattern.
+Events identified through Centinel's recurring transaction detection during onboarding — where the system analyzes your recent bank history, identifies patterns, and you confirm them — come pre-populated with merchant data from the transactions that were used to detect the pattern.
 These events have a rich starting profile from day one.
-Events that were added manually by the user — typing in "Electricity — $150 — 10th of each month" — start with no merchant data.
-For those events, the merchant signal becomes available after the first confirmed match, when Centinel stores the merchant string from the bank transaction and uses it for future matching.
+Events added manually — typing in "Electricity — $150 — 10th of each month" — start with no merchant data.
+For those, the merchant signal becomes available after the first confirmed match, when Centinel stores the merchant string from the bank transaction and uses it for future matching.

 Signal 4: Transaction Category